-Their definition of a coup is that they are illegal and overt attempts by the military or other civilian officials inside the state to unseat sitting leaders.
+One definition used is that of an illegal and overt attempt by the military (or other civilian officials) to unseat sitting leaders.

-In the four decades between 1960 and 2000, the number of coup attempts remained remarkably consistent at around 40 per decade.
+In the four decades between 1960 and 2000, the overall number of coup attempts in Africa has remained remarkably consistent at an average of around four a year.

 Jonathan Powell says this is not surprising given the instability African countries experienced in the years after independence.